vrtmrz/obsidian-livesync/docs/setup_own_server.md

 *Remember to replace the path with the path to your local.ini*
 Note: At this time, the file owner of local.ini became 5984:5984.
 It's the limitation docker image. please change the owner before editing local.ini again.

-If you could confirm that Self-hosted LiveSync can sync with the server, launch docker image as background as you like.
+If you could confirm that Self-hosted LiveSync can sync with the server, launch the docker image as a background as you like.

 Example to run docker in detached mode:
 ```